Questions to ask if you’re struggling with sentimental clutter. It IS possible to get rid of our stuff without guilt!

 Can you use it to decorate a shelf, hang it from the wall or as part of a centerpiece?

 (I used this for storage for my bracelets AND it looked good!)

 Does it have a purpose other than occupying space or is it just one more piece of clutter?

-Most of us have limited space in our homes, and we often fill those rooms with things that are forced upon us.
+Most of us have limited space in our homes, and we often fill those rooms with things that are forced upon us or have sentimental value.

-(At one point my husband decorated the walls of his office with record album covers and his guitars.
+(My ex husband decorated the walls of his office with record album covers and his guitars.
 Not my favorite but he enjoyed the space.)

 Maybe you inherited your parents’ wedding china but you mostly eat off paper plates.